sta/websocket-sharp/README.md

 ### HTTP Server with the WebSocket ###

-I modified the `System.Net.HttpListener`, `System.Net.HttpListenerContext`, and some other classes of **[Mono]** to create the HTTP server that allows to accept the WebSocket connection requests.
+I modified the `System.Net.HttpListener`, `System.Net.HttpListenerContext`, and some other classes of **[Mono]** to create the HTTP server that allows to accept the WebSocket handshake requests.

 So websocket-sharp provides the `WebSocketSharp.Server.HttpServer` class.